 When transfer case oil should be changed?

-A transfer case is an important part of the vehicle four-wheel drive system.
+A transfer case is an important part of the vehicle all-wheel drive or four-wheel drive system, but it's often the most neglected component.
 In pickup trucks and truck-based SUVs, a transfer case is a large mechanism attached to the rear end of the transmission (see the photo).
 It may contain a central differential, low-range gearing and other controls of the 4WD system.

-Most compact and mid-size all-wheel drive SUVs and crossovers have a smaller transfer case (see photo below) that is often called a power transfer unit
+Most compact and mid-size all-wheel drive crossovers and car-based SUVs have a smaller transfer case (see photo below) that is often called a power transfer unit

 For the 2017 F150 pickup truck, Ford recommends changing transfer case fluid every 150,000 miles for normal driving conditions and every 60,000 miles when towing a trailer, operating in dusty or sandy conditions or off-roading.

 What if you only do normal city and highway driving and your maintenance schedule doesn't mention transfer case fluid change for normal conditions?
 Can a transfer case last the lifetime of the vehicle without changing the fluid?
 The simple answer is no. Any mechanical device with moving or rotating parts wears out.
 The products of wear mix with oil, which causes the gears and other components to wear even faster.